drvinceknight/Nashpy/paper.md

 property based tests with 100% coverage.
 All the documentation is doctested and in fact the example in this paper is as well.

-An often used game in beginner game theory classes is referred to as the *battle of the sexes* and here is an example of how to use ``Nashpy`` to obtain the
+Here is an example of how to use ``Nashpy`` to obtain the equilibria for a game with 2 pure and 1 mixed equilibria:
-equilibria:

 ```
 >>> import nashpy as nash